-Deploying a sandbox may at times require the deployment of a new version of a your software using artifacts.
-This would be the case for example, when testing a new version of your code as part of a CI/CD pipeline.
+Deploying a sandbox may at times require the deployment of a new version of your software using artifacts.
+This would be the case, for example, when testing a new version of your code as part of a CI/CD pipeline.

 To allow for a seamless use of artifacts in your pipeline, CloudShell Colony integrates with common artifact repository providers.
 For more information about adding an Artifacts Repository to your Space, see Adding an Artifacts Repository to your Space.

 - Defining Artifacts in the blueprint.yaml

 - Defining Artifacts in the Application Initialization Scripts

 To define artifacts in your blueprints, start by adding an artifacts section to the blueprint YAML file:

 The artifact definition consists of the application name and, optionally, a default value which indicates the path to the artifact file.

 List the application for which you will need to pull in an artifact.
 Optionally, for each application, define a default path to the artifact file.
 For example, in Azure Storage, the path will define the [disk name]/path/file.
 If you choose to leave the value empty, the user will be required to enter this value as a blueprint parameter when launching a sandbox based on this blueprint.

 To learn more about blueprint parameters, see Working with Parameters.